 When you walk into a leadership opportunity, you go with a little bit of equity by virtue of your position and the inevitable honeymoon period during which those you lead will let you get by with just a bit more than they will a decade later.

 So how do you handle the equity you have?

-Risk It, Don’t Horde It
+1. Risk It, Don’t Horde It

-Jesus told a parable about three investors, one of whom buried his lent wealth instead of risking it – he got in big trouble!
-The two who earned a return were entrusted with greater opportunities.
+Jesus Christ once told a parable about three investors.
+One of them buried his lent wealth instead of risking it – he got in big trouble!
+The two earned a return and were entrusted with greater opportunities.

-Calculate, then Calculate Again
+2. Calculate, then Calculate Again